by éklore-ed Sport & Technics

 Make the most of your passion for the mountains, skiing, and snowboarding with this 6-month TRAINING + EMPLOYMENT program at ski resorts in the Alps, the Pyrenees, and the Massif Central!

-More than 150 mountain resorts are hiring, and there are over 200 ski technician positions available.
+More than 150 mountain resorts are hiring, and over 200 ski technician positions are available for the 2026–2027 season.

-The "Winter Snow Sports Sales Technician" training program takes place in the Pyrenees or the Alps.
-It consists of an 8-week initial training period at the start of the professional training contract, followed by a 4-month internship at mountain sports stores.
-The training program equips you with the theoretical and technical fundamentals of winter sports gear and equipment to become an expert in maintenance, repair, rental, consultation, and sales of ski and snowboard gear, equipment, and accessories.
+The "Ski Technical Advisor" training program takes place in the Pyrenees or the Alps.
+It consists of an 8-week theoretical and practical training session at the start of the professional training contract, followed by a 4-month internship at sports stores in mountain resorts.
+The program equips you with the theoretical and technical fundamentals of winter sports equipment , enabling you to become an expert in the maintenance, repair, rental, consultation, and sale of ski and snowboard equipment and accessories.

 Key strengths